Hiring an SEO consultant is a big step for every company.

 Take action and hire an SEO consultant today, so you can grow your company by leveraging the power of organic search.

-I’ve decided to take on a small amount of consulting clients until November 15, 2018.
+I’ve decided to take on a small amount of consulting clients.
 If you want help from a qualified SEO consultant like myself, then please take advantage of this opportunity today.